 According to recent studies, proper nutrition not only helps to support patients’ recovery but also reduces the risk of hospital readmission.
 In a Center for Medicare and Medicaid (CMS) pilot study, post-discharge meals were shown to reduce hospital readmissions by 39%.

-Patients with chronic conditions.
 Many health plans are integrating medically tailored meals into their chronic-care programs, with coverage typically lasting for at least 90 days.
-For individuals with one or more chronic conditions—such as diabetes (including gestational diabetes), cancer, heart conditions, and kidney disease—medically tailored meals can dramatically impact health.
+For individuals with one or more chronic conditions — such as diabetes (including gestational diabetes), cancer, heart conditions, and kidney disease — medically tailored meals can dramatically impact health.
 Nutrition is clinically proven to effectively treat and slow the progression of several of the leading chronic conditions, including heart disease, diabetes, renal disease, and obesity.

 Consider patients with uncontrolled diabetes.
 Supplying meals to these health plan members in an effort to help manage their condition can yield significant savings.
 In one estimate, a half-point drop in hemoglobin A1c yielded approximately $4,000 in annual savings.
 Another estimate showed a per-person, per-month cost savings of $683, or approximately $8,000 per person per year for reduced diabetes complications.
 Improving diabetes control with a meals program could yield an ROI between 3:1 and 6:1, depending on patient outcomes.